-Khalil Michael Dalal is a member of the Planning and Scheduling group, where he serves as technical lead for PLEXIL, a plan execution language used in autonomy applications.
-Previously, he was a principal developer of the Apex intelligent agent system and the MIDAS human/machine simulation environment.
-Prior to joining NASA, Mike held software engineering positions at Reasoning Systems, Xerox, and Examgen.
+Khalil Michael Dalal is a member of the Planning and Scheduling group, where his principal work is applied research and development of automation technology for spacecraft and aircraft operations, in the form of software onboard the craft as well as in ground support tools.
+His current and recent projects include the Resource Prospector lunar rover, EDSN and Nodes nanosatellites, and PLEXIL, a plan execution language and executive.
+Previously, he was a developer of the Apex intelligent agent system and the MIDAS human/machine simulation environment.
+Prior to joining NASA, Mike held software engineering positions at Reasoning Systems, Xerox, and ExamGen.
+He has a BS in Computer Science from Syracuse University, and a prior degree concentrated in Music.

 K. M. Dalal, J. Frank, "Bridging the Gap between Human and Automated Procedure Execution," presented at IEEE Aerospace Conference, 2010.